sdsc-training/bootcamps/Intro-to-Acessing-and-Running-TSCC-Jobs/tscc_getting_started/modules.md

 ```
 For AVX2 support, compile with the -xHOST option.
 Note that -xHOST alone does not enable aggressive optimization, so compilation with -O3 is also suggested.
 The -fast flag invokes -xHOST, but should be avoided since it also turns on interprocedural optimization (-ipo), which may cause problems in some instances.

-Intel MKL libraries are available as part of the "intel" modules on Comet.
+Intel MKL libraries are available as part of the "intel" modules on TSCC.
 Once this module is loaded, the environment variable MKL_ROOT points to the location of the mkl libraries.
 The MKL link advisor can be used to ascertain the link line (change the MKL_ROOT aspect appropriately).

 In the example below, we are working with the HPC examples that can be found in
 ```